sahilgupta43/codsoft-landingpage/README.md

 # Landing Page Project

 ## Introduction
 Welcome to the Landing Page project!
-This project is part of my web development internship at CodSoft, where I will be focusing on developing my skills and gaining hands-on experience in web development.
+My name is Sahil Kumar Gupta, and I am currently pursuing a Bachelor in Computer Application.
+I am a fresher, and this project is part of my web development internship at CodSoft.
+Through this internship, I aim to develop my skills and gain hands-on experience in web development.

 ## Project Overview
 The goal of this project is to create a visually appealing and functional landing page.
 The landing page will serve as the initial point of contact for visitors and provide them with key information about the website or product.